‘I Miss My Bar’ perfectly captures late-night sounds for everyone desperately missing nightlife

 Glasses clink.
 A bartender shakes a drink behind the bar while someone slices up limes.
 Upbeat bluesy music wafts across a room full of muffled voices.
-I’m not describing an actual bar scene, though it’s as close I’ve been to one lately.
+I’m not describing an actual bar scene, though it’s as close as I’ve been to one lately.

 I’m actually listening to a digital tool called I Miss My Bar.
 The website isn’t heavy on visuals but uses sound design to re-create the ambiance of an evening in a crowded bar.
 It features adjustable sounds like a bartender working, the ambient sounds of a full room, and a curated playlist.
 Throw it on while sipping a drink at home, and consider the tool an immersive and intoxicating cocktail of its own, which will transport you back to an evening out before COVID-19.